 The plugin is not bundled with PhpStorm, but it can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
-Once enabled, the plugin is available at the IDE level, that is, you can use it in all your PhpStorm projects.

 - When TFS integration with PhpStorm is enabled, the Editor and Project views. item appears on the menu, and on the context menus of the

 - The files in the folders under the TFS control are highlighted according to their status.
 See File Status Highlights for file status highlighting conventions.